RockmanEXEZone/chaudloader/API.md

 function chaudloader.ByteArray(raw: string): ByteArray
 ```

 Copies a string into a byte array.

-Note that, unlike Lua tables and strings, byte arrays are 0-indexed: this is such that offsets in the byte array will match up directly to file offsets for convenience.
+Unlike Lua tables and strings, byte arrays are 0-indexed: this is such that offsets in the byte array will match up directly to file offsets for convenience.

 ### `chaudloader.ByteArray:__concat`